furynet/gridiron/docs/endpoints/legacy-rest.md

 ## API Port, Activation and Configuration

-All routes are configured under the following fields in `~/.iris/config/app.toml`:
+All routes are configured under the following fields in `~/.grid/config/app.toml`:

 - `api.enable = true|false` field defines if the REST server should be enabled.
 Defaults to `true`.
 - `api.address = {string}` field defines the address (really, the port, since the host should be kept at `0.0.0.0`) the server should bind to.
 Defaults to `tcp://0.0.0.0:1317`.
-- some additional API configuration options are defined in `~/.iris/config/app.toml`, along with comments, please refer to that file directly.
+- some additional API configuration options are defined in `~/.grid/config/app.toml`, along with comments, please refer to that file directly.

 ### Legacy REST API Routes

-The REST routes present in Irishub v0.16 and earlier are marked as deprecated via a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
+The REST routes present in Gridiron v0.16 and earlier are marked as deprecated via a [HTTP deprecation header](https://tools.ietf.org/id/draft-dalal-deprecation-header-01.html).
 They are still maintained to keep backwards compatibility, but will be removed after a few versions.

 For application developers, Legacy REST API routes needs to be wired up to the REST server, this is done by calling the `RegisterRESTRoutes` function on the ModuleManager.